Looking to claim credit, update your profile, access journals, or renew your membership? Log in to your My Account page.

 Logo

 Mycophenolate is taken in the form of a pill.
-In adults, it is typically taken twice daily for a total dose of 2–3 grams (2,000–3,000 mg) per day.
-The dose may be reduced in people with underlying kidney problems.
-The dose for children is usually lower than two grams a day.
-Caregivers administering mycophenolate should wear gloves when handling it due to concerns about pregnancy risks and effects on the immune system.
+In adults, it is typically taken twice daily for a total dose of 2–3 grams (2000–3000 mg) per day.
+It can be taken with or without food.
+The dose may be reduced in people with underlying kidney problems or in those unable to tolerate higher doses.
+Mycophenolate should not be taken during pregnancy or if breastfeeding.

 Side Effects